Affordable. Flat fee. Attorney Prepared

 with Managing Attorney

-Private consultation (1 - 1.5 hours) with experienced Managing Attorney.
+Private consultation (1 full hour) with experienced Managing Attorney.
 In Person, Virtual or Over the Phone.

 Schedule